Sedam: Geography

 The town is spread over an area of 5.5 km2.
 Sedam Taluk shares borders with three Talukas in the Gulbarga district: Chitapur Taluka to the west, Chincholi Taluka to the north and Yadgir district to the south.
 It also borders Tandur Taluk of the Rangareddy District of Telangana and Kodangal Taluk of the Mahbubnagar District in Telangana to the east.

 Sedam taluk is located in the eastern part of the district.

 History

 Sedam in ancient times was known as Hedimba.
-Sedam was ruled by Rashtrautas and Kalyani Chalukyas.
+Sedam was ruled by Rashtrakutas and Kalyani Chalukyas.
 Some of the ancient temples in Sedam town are Madhava Trilingeshwara Eshwara Temple, Kottala Basaveshwara Temple, Manvikeshwara Temple, Panchalingeshwara Temple, Bananti Kambha, Jwalamukhi statues and Ganapa Navakoti Narayana Temple, Panduranga Temple, Karadagiri Hanuman Temple, Laxmi Narayan Temple, Hingulambika Temple, Sadesab Darga, Masjid-e-Mahal, Mecca Masjid.
 Sedam also has an ancient fort, Ganesh temple in Ganesh nagar.
 Near to Sedam about 12–14 km away, there is a place called Ranjol with a famous masjid.
 Sedam also has some Jain cave ruins possibly from the time of the Rashtrakuta Dynasty.
 Near to Sedam, about 20–25 km away, there is place called Benakanhalli with famous Chandaneshawar temple.